 Private Idaho belongs to a group of songs that I went ahead and fetched from iTunes because they represent an era.
 This time, the early 1980s.

-This entry seems to come out of left field.
-I never thought I would be including a track in this style.
-However, I was cyber shopping in iTunes one evening, trying to see if I could recognise any song from the past when Just Once jumped at me.
-It just brought such good memories of a time when I was leaving my childhood and I was entering my young adulthood years.
+This entry seems to come out of the left field.
+I never thought I would include a track in this style.
+However, I was cyber shopping in iTunes one evening, trying to see if I could recognise any song from the past, when Just Once jumped at me.
+It just brought such good memories of a time when I was leaving my childhood and I was entering my young adult years.

 E.L.
 Doctorow’s 1975 masterpiece, “Ragtime”, got its musical treatment in the late 1990s.
-It seemed appropriate to close the 20th century with such extraordinary story that flawlessly mixed historical figures with fictional characters.
+It seemed appropriate to close the 20th century with an extraordinary story that flawlessly mixed historical figures with fictional characters.

-When I first read the novel, I was blown away by Doctorow’s prose.
-It fascinated me how easily he intertwined real historical figures like Emma Goldman, Harry Houdini and Henry Ford with fictional characters.
-After finishing the novel, I stayed in a haze.
+I was blown away by Doctorow’s prose when I first read the novel.
+It fascinated me how easily he intertwined actual historical figures like Emma Goldman, Harry Houdini and Henry Ford with fictional characters.
+After finishing the book, I stayed in a haze.
 I just couldn’t shake off the stories; they stayed with me for a long time.